joshua-harrison-2011/AlexTube/README.md

     https://developers.google.com/youtube/v3/docs/videos/list

 to query data about a video owned by the user.
 This data will include the associated channel id.
+Once you have a video id, put it into the api explorer as the "id" parameter and set "part" to "snippet".

 ## Considered but discarded